Local Monodromy of 1-Dimensional p-Divisible Groups: Ramification Theory

 \begin{definition} We call $x$ a \emph{break} in the (lower) ramification filtration if $\Gamma_x\neq \Gamma_{x+\epsilon}$ for all $\epsilon>0$. \end{definition}

-When $L/K$ is Galois, the breaks occur only at integers.
-However, if $L/K$ is not Galois the breaks may occur at other rational numbers.
-When $L/K$ is totally ramified there is a unique break occurring at $x=0$.
+When $L/K$ is a finite abelian extension, the Hasse-Arf theorem says that the breaks occur only at integers.
+However, if $L/K$ is not abelian the breaks may occur at other rational numbers.
+When $L/K$ is tamely ramified there is a unique break occurring at $x=0$.